dasunikawya2001/ASCII-GridNavigator/README.md

 Features:

-  Dynamic Map Creation
+  Dynamic Map Creation,
-  Pathfinding Algorithm
+  Pathfinding Algorithm,
   Custom Movement Rules

 Example Use Case:

 Input:

     5 5
     0 0
     4 2
     ABCCDGLCKEZZBLFXYCMGDVEGH

 Output:

     The minimum distance from A to E is 6